theohbrothers/PSSiteScraper/README.md

 Q: Help!
 I am getting a Internet Explorer popup warning that <code>'Content within this application coming from the website listed below is being blocked by Internet Explorer Enhanced Security Configuration.'</code>
 - On Windows Servers, this is a known issue with IE Enhanced Security Configuration (ESC); the only way around this is to turn off IE ESC.
 The script uses IE's HTML parsing engine to get uris, which might involve running <code>&lt;script&gt;</code> tags that IE ESC attempts to protect your system from.

+### *nix
+Nil

 ## Known issues
-- If Internet Explorer Enhanced Security Configuration (ESC) is enabled, popups will block the execution of the script; the only way around this is to turn off IE ESC.
-The script uses IE's html parsing engine to get uris, which might involve running <code>&lt;script&gt;</code> tags that IE ESC attempts to protect your system from.
+- If Internet Explorer Enhanced Security Configuration (ESC) is enabled, popups will block the execution of the script if Powershell UI is open, or else the script will hang.
+The only way around this is to turn off IE ESC.

 ## NOTE:
 - By default, script directory (where you run the script) needs <b>read, execute, write permissions</b>.
 All created files/folders will reside in the script directory.

 ## Background:
 - Website owners may want warm their site (i.e. "preload the cache") from a remote client especially so if they use Content Delivery Networks (CDNs).
 - Search Engine Optimization (SEO) typically involves optimizing a website's load times, which can drastically decrease if the website has preloaded its cache.
 This script can be configured to do this automatically; alternatively site warming can be achieved through using the curls generated in separate files for portability.
 - Website owners might want a list of links of all their resources (blog posts, media, etc.) if they intend to migrate their site (e.g. changing a domain name)..
 This script can search for all of those and output them as a list.